-Analogy is a central aspect of human creativity and intelligence \citep{gentner1983structure,hofstadter2001analogy,holyoak1995mental}, making investigation of how analogies are formed and why some analogies are better than others a central issue in cognitive science.
-Early work by \textcite{rumelhart1973model} proposed that concepts can be represented as points in a multidimensional space and that relations correspond to difference vectors between those points.
-Using low-dimensional representations derived from multidimensional scaling, they showed that solving an analogy $A$:$B$::$C$:$?$ (e.g., \textit{rat}:\textit{pig}::\textit{goat}:\textit{?}) could be modeled as completing a parallelogram to find a solution at ($C+B-A$).
+Early work by \citet{rumelhart1973model} proposed that concepts can be represented as points in a multidimensional space and that relations correspond to difference vectors between those points.
+Using low-dimensional representations derived from multidimensional scaling, they showed that solving an analogy $A$:$B$::$C$:$?$ (e.g., \textit{rat}:\textit{pig}::\textit{goat}) could be modeled as completing a parallelogram to find a solution at $B-A+C$.

-The advent of modern language models and word embeddings renewed interest in the parallelogram model of analogies.
-Methods such as word2vec \parencite{mikolov2013distributed} and GloVe \parencite{pennington2014glove} learn vector representations of words from large text corpora, and early demonstrations showed that linear vector arithmetic could recover canonical analogies (e.g., \textit{king} – \textit{man} + \textit{woman} $\approx$ \textit{queen}).
-Similar geometric reasoning has also been explored in computer vision, where latent representations support vector-based transformations between visual concepts (e.g., a generative model could derive a ``smiling man'' by calculating the vector for $\text{smiling woman} - \text{neutral woman} + \text{neutral man}$) \parencite{reed2015deep,radford2015unsupervised}.
+The advent of modern word embeddings has renewed interest in the parallelogram model.
+Methods such as word2vec \citep{mikolov2013distributed} and GloVe \citep{pennington2014glove} learn vector representations of words from large text corpora, and early demonstrations showed that linear vector arithmetic could recover canonical analogies (e.g., \textit{king} $-$ \textit{man} $+$ \textit{woman} $\approx$ \textit{queen}).
+Similar geometric reasoning has also been explored in computer vision, where latent representations support vector-based transformations between visual concepts \citep{reed2015deep,radford2015unsupervised}.

-In addition to the parallelogram rule, other work has proposed simpler heuristics relying on local similarities to capture how people complete four-term analogies, implemented as either ranking candidates by their similarity to $C$ alone (the \emph{$C$:$D$ similarity} rule) or using the relative similarity of $A$ to $B$ versus $C$ to decide whether to retrieve near $B$ or near $C$ (the \emph{nearest-neighbor} (NN) heuristic) \parencite{sadler1993context}. \textcite{peterson2020parallelograms} evaluated the parallelogram model against both the $C$:$D$ similarity and NN heuristic and found that while the parallelogram rule tended to capture the top human responses well in their dataset, similarity-based heuristics provided a better account of the full distribution of responses.
+The success of vector arithmetic on word analogies, however, is somewhat fragile.
+The predicted vector $B-A+C$ often lies closest to one of the input words, so the canonical answer surfaces only because those inputs are excluded from the candidate pool \citep{linzen2016issues}.
+More generally, canonical responses tend to be predictable from the similarity among $A$, $B$, and $C$ rather than on the relation per se \citep{rogers2017many}.
+Simple heuristics that rely only on local similarities offer potential alternative ways people may generate analogical completions. \citet{sadler1993context} suggested a \textit{similarity heuristic} that simply ranks responses by their similarity to $C$, and another nearest-neighbor (NN) heuristic that uses the relative similarity of $A$ to $B$ versus $C$ to decide whether to retrieve a response near $B$ or near $C$.